khoa-yelo/BIOS270-AU25/HW/HW1/HW1.md

 ## Goals
 - Understand what version control and Git are.
 - Practice core Git workflows: clone, branch, commit, push, and pull request.
+- Learn how to use Jira for task management